 Digital asset management with game.

-How Under Armour centralized their content with Adobe Creative Cloud and Adobe Experience Manager.
+How Under Armour centralised their content with Adobe Creative Cloud and Adobe Experience Manager.

-Saved per user through easier license management covering more than 1,000 users
+Saved per user through easier licence management covering more than 1,000 users

 Consolidate multiple tools into a central repository within the security framework.